garyleo/learngit/readme.txt

-Creating a new branch in git is very quick and simple. new branch in dev (merge it with no fast-forward mode)
+Creating a new branch in git is very quick and simple. new branch in dev (merge it with no fast-forward mode) modify in dev (not master), try to use cherry-pick